jklarenbeek/protoduino/README.md

 #### - **Code Restrictions**

 Within the protothread, normal code can be used, with a few restrictions.
-For example, a `PT_YIELD` statement should not be placed in a `PT_CATCHANY`, `PT_CATCH`, or `PT_FINALLY` block.
+These restrictions are similar with protothreads v1.4, i.e. watch out with local variables, but also warns you for example, with the use of a `PT_YIELD` statement which should preferably not be placed in a `PT_CATCHANY`, `PT_CATCH`, or `PT_FINALLY` block.

 #### - **PT_FINALLY Clause**

-Protothreads v2 introduces the `PT_FINALLY` clause, which can be called by the parent thread using `PT_FINAL`.
+Protothreads v2 introduces the `PT_FINALLY` clause, which can be called by the parent thread using the `PT_FINAL` macro.
 This provides a way to gracefully handle the shutdown of a protothread, serving as a substitute for the `PROCESS_EXITHANDLER` macro in Contiki-OS.

 ### **Compatibility**